ZNBrown/LAP1-Project/README.md

 ### Wins & Challenges

--Adding the date to each post
+* Adding the date to each post

--Setting the posts to appear in order of popularity
+* Setting the posts to appear in order of popularity

--Testing
+* Testing

--Giving a choice of GIFs from Giphy for each search term
+* Giving a choice of GIFs from Giphy for each search term

 Could have: